+PREFACE BY LORD WELBY VIII

-- Frontispiece: Portrait of Richard Cobden (From a favourite pholograph by Adolphe Beau). - Preface by Lord Welby, p. viii - Introduction by Sir Louis Mallet, p. xix The Political Opinions of Richard Cobden, p. xxi - Introduction to the American Edition by William Cullen Bryant. lix - ENGLAND, IRELAND, AND AMERICA. - PART I.-England :-The Balance of Power-Russia now, instead of France, the Object of British Apprehension- Notice of Mr. Urquhart's Pamphlet "England, France, Russia, and Turkey"-Absurdity of all Apprehensions for our Track-Our Trade with Russia and Turkey Contrasted- Miserable State of the Turkish Population-What Turkey might Become with a Different People-Our Colonial Policy; Canada, the West Indies, and the East Indies-Odessa- "The Trifling Succour" asked for Turkey-The Non-Intervention Principle, p.
-5 - PART II.-Ireland:-British Ignorance respecting Ireland- England the Cause of Irish Barbarism-Political Tendency of Romanism-English Persecution- The English Church in Ireland-Miserable State of the Irish People-A Poor Law for Ireland-Emigration-Projected Communication between New York and London in Twelve Days, by Way of Ireland-Evils of a Dominant Church, p.
-38 - PART III.-America :-British Inattention to the Progress of American Greatness-Danger to British Commerce and Manufactures from American Competition-Comparison between Britain and America-Necessity for our Present Armaments--Will the Americans continue to Manufacture?
-Advantages possessed by the Americans-Their Railroads- Obstacles to Railroads in Britain-American Encouragement of Education-Importance of a Free Press- The Ancient and Modern London Trader-The English an Aristocratic People- Public Economy and Non-Intervention-Great Armaments unnecessary-Effect of the Corn Laws, p.
-76
+Introduction by Sir Louis Mallet xix

+Introduction by William Cullen Bryant lix

+ENGLAND, IRELAND, AND AMERICA.

+PART I.-ENGLAND:-The Balance of Power-Russia now, instead of France, the Object of British Apprehension-Notice of Mr. Urquhart's Pamphlet "England, France, Russia, and Turkey"-Absurdity of all Apprehensions for our Trade-Our Trade with Russia and Turkey Contrasted-Miserable State of the Turkish Population-What Turkey might Become with a Different People-Our Colonial Policy; Canada, the West Indies, and the East Indies-Odessa-"The Trifling Succour" asked for Turkey-The Non-Intervention Principle 5

+PART II.-IRELAND:-British Ignorance respecting Ireland-England the Cause of Irish Barbarism-Political Tendency of Romanism-English Persecution-The English Church in Ireland-Miserable State of the Irish People-A Poor Law for Ireland-Emigration-Projected Communication between New York and London in Twelve Days, by Way of Ireland-Evils of a Dominant Church.
+38